thanos-io/thanos/docs/components/receive.md

       --receive.relabel-config=<content>
                                  Alternative to 'receive.relabel-config-file'
                                  flag (mutually exclusive).
-Content of YAML file that contains relabelling configuration.
+Content of YAML file that contains relabeling configuration.
       --receive.relabel-config-file=<file-path>
-                                 Path to YAML file that contains relabelling configuration.
+                                 Path to YAML file that contains relabeling configuration.
       --receive.replica-header="THANOS-REPLICA"
                                  HTTP header specifying the replica number of a